Engee documentation

 Dependencies

-To use this port, set Variable mass to `On'.
+To use this port, set the Variable mass parameter to Enabled.

-Number of graphical ports - number of visible ports
+Number of graphical ports — the number of visible ports of

-Options for connecting the block to other parts of the circuit:
+Options for connecting the unit to the rest of the circuit:

-• 1 - the unit has one non-directional port that connects it to the thermal network.
-If the unit has one port, connect it to the connection line between the other two units.
+• 1 — the unit has one non-directional port that connects it to the heating network.
+If the unit has one port, connect it to the connecting line between the other two units.

-• 2 - selecting this option opens a second port that allows the unit to be connected in series with other units in the loop.
-Since both ports have the same temperature, the unit operates as if it had one port.
+• 2 — when this option is selected, the second port opens, which allows you to connect the unit in series with other units in the circuit.
+Since both ports have the same temperature, the unit works the same as if it had a single port.